stressGC/ExpressJS-TypeScript-Starter-Kit/README.md

 ```
 Using tools like [PM2](http://pm2.keymetrics.io/) may be a more secure way of deploying to production.

+This repository contains a [CircleCI](https://circleci.com/) configuration file, almost ready to automate testing, and deployment.
+It basically make sure the test script passes (**_npm test_**), then if the commit has been made to the master branch, it deploys to the server (**_npm run deploy_**).
+Some environment variables must be filled for it to work.

+A good tutorial is viewable on [Youtube](https://www.youtube.com/watch?v=0OjEx2UzLUI).

 ## Components
 Main components contained in this boilerplate.